 - Middle States Association of Colleges and Schools

-You must also submit full, official academic transcripts to verify that you have completed the required 120 semester hours with a concentration in accounting.
+You must also provide full, official academic transcripts to verify that you have completed the required 120 semester hours with a concentration in accounting.

-To become a CPA in Arizona, you will need to complete a tenure in a professional accounting environment.
+To become an Arizona CPA, you will need to complete a tenure in a professional accounting environment.
 Arizona requires that you work for one full year, or 2,000 hours, under the supervision of a licensed CPA.
 During this time, you must account for your experience so that the board will understand that you have been exposed to the profession.
 Your supervisor may be familiar with the process, and will help you demonstrate your experience with some of the following:

 - Management advisory

 While many other states require that your qualifying experience align with your specific career goals, Arizona does not make this mandatory.
-However, you should decide what area of business or accounting is most appealing to you prior to choosing a supervisor for the experiential portion of the licensing journey.
+However, you should consider what potential area of business or accounting is most appealing to you prior to choosing an office or supervisor for the experiential portion of the licensing journey.
 That is, it's never too early to start building a foundation for a future that is fulfilling and successful.

 You can discuss this with an adviser in your accounting department.
-They can surely help you find the best firm or company to set a successful course.
+They will be able to answer your questions and can surely help you find the best firm or company to set a successful course.
 You might also seek out alumni from your school who may have advice or contacts for you to pursue.

 Arizona's CPA Licensure Requirements